SAP-archive/cloud-workflow-spring-sample/README.md

 - POST `/workflow/instance/new`
     - triggers the creation of a new workflow instance

-Both endpoints connect to the SAP Cloud Platform Workflow Service.
+Both endpoints connect to the SAP Workflow service.
- To successfully make connection to the Workflow Service, application first makes a call to XSUAA, the XSA OAuth 2.0 authorization server, running on SAP Cloud Platform to request a JWT access token.
+ To successfully make connection to the Workflow service, application first makes a call to XSUAA, the XSA OAuth 2.0 authorization server, running on SAP BTP to request a JWT access token.
 Then, using the JWT token as an `Authorization` header, Workflow APIs are invoked.

-To make a successful call to both authorization server and Workflow Service, application requires four environment variables to be set: `UAA_URL`, `UAA_CLIENTID`, `UAA_CLIENTSECRET`, and `ENDPOINTS_WORKFLOW_REST_URL`.
+To make a successful call to both authorization server and Workflow service, application requires four environment variables to be set: `UAA_URL`, `UAA_CLIENTID`, `UAA_CLIENTSECRET`, and `ENDPOINTS_WORKFLOW_REST_URL`.
- The exact values for these environment variables are instance-specific to the XSUAA service running in your SAP Cloud Platform Cloud Foundry Space.
+ The exact values for these environment variables are instance-specific to the XSUAA service running in your SAP BTP, Cloud Foundry environment space.
 Values were issued by the Cloud Foundry Service Broker when the XSUAA instance was created.

 Two Workflow API endpoints utilized in the application are